John Sugar: Life

 He was ordained a priest from the English College, Douai (1601), and sent on the mission the same year.
-He was arrested on 8 July 1603, at Rowington, Warwickshire, with 'Robert Grissold', a native of Rowington (in the service of Mr. Sheldon of Broadway, Worcestershire), who was in attendance on him.
+He was arrested on 8 July 1603, at Rowington, Warwickshire, with Robert Grissold, a native of Rowington (in the service of William Sheldon of Broadway, Worcestershire), who was in attendance on him.
 He was not accused of any specific act of treason, but simply of acting as a priest in England, contrary to the Jesuits, etc. Act 1584, which was reinforced by a second statute of 1604.
 After a year's imprisonment at Warwick, they were condemned there on 14 July, Sugar for being a priest, and Grissold for assisting him.
 Sugar was cut down before he was fully dead.
 Grissold was offered his life if he would promise to conform to the Church of England.

 Sugar endured his fearful death with exemplary courage: at one point during his ordeal, he said "I shall soon be above the sun", and later "after a sharp dinner I shall have a sweet supper".